 Iowa State University defines diversity broadly to include age, gender, culture, race, religion, sexual orientation, socio-economic background and ability.
 Equity refers to fairness and social justice, such as treating people fairly while recognizing different people's needs may differ significantly.
 Inclusion means the act of including, and making people feel they are welcome and belong as valued members of the wide University community.
 To create an environment that values and promotes diversity, equity, and inclusion (DEI) requires action and engagement.
-The University Library actively supports and continues to enhance the celebration and advancement of DEI in the library system through our diverse collections, inclusive programming, responsive services offered, and other means.
-The University Library is an active participant and supporter of campus, regional, and national DEI programs and organizations.
+The University Library actively supports and continues to enhance the advancement and celebration of DEI in the library system through our diverse collections, inclusive programming, responsive services offered, and other means.
+The University Library is an active participant in and supporter of campus, regional, and national DEI programs and organizations.

 See also the following DEI statements, links, and standards from our national professional organizations:

 - American Institute for Conservation: Equity & Inclusion Statement

 - American Library Association: DEI Statement & Resources

 - Association of College & Research Libraries: Diversity Standards: Cultural Competency for Academic Libraries

 - Association of Research Libraries: Diversity, Equity & Inclusion Statement